 When will an eclipse occur?

-In Photo Ephemeris Web, solar eclipses are included in the events list, for example:
+In Photo Ephemeris Web, solar eclipses are included in the events list accessible via the date controls on the home Map page, for example:

 You can find the dates of solar eclipses the events table.
 Broadly speaking, somewhere on Earth there are around two solar eclipses per year, more or less six months apart.
 The date and time shown are for the so-called 'General Circumstances' of the eclipse - the time corresponds to the moment when the greatest eclipse magnitude is reached, but says nothing about where that will be.